-Gathering six video installations and two slide projections, Dissidência (Dissidence) is the first solo show by Cuevas to be held in Brazil.
-Frequently appropriating the language of marketing and advertisement, many of her works engage with pop culture icons to re-frame and confront social relations, and the exploitation of natural resources.
+Gathering seven videos and a slide show, dissidencia is Cuevas' first major individual in Brazil.
+Appropriating the language of marketing and advertising frequently, many of his works dialogue with icons of pop culture to rethink social relations, the role of large corporations in the production of food and the use of natural resources.

-“Galpão will be entirely occupied by video installations developed along Cuevas' research based career.
-Titled after one of Cuevas’s emblematic works, Dissidência serves to establish opposition and active contestation,” explains Gabriel Bogossian, who is co-curating the exhibition alongside Solange Farkas.
+“The shed will be entirely occupied by video installations in different formats.
+Title of an emblematic work, dissidencia serves to demarcate opposition and active contestation ”, explains Gabriel Bogossian, curator alongside Solange O. Farkas.

-The show focuses on the confluence of art and political action, at a time marked by serious changes in legislation regarding the use of agrochemicals, deforestation of the Amazon and the demarcation of indigenous lands in Brazil.
+With the support of kurimanzutto, the show bets on the junction of art and activism, at a time marked by serious changes in legislation regarding the use of pesticides, the deforestation of the Amazon, the demarcation of indigenous lands in Brazil.

-“By exhibiting one of the most inventive and forceful artists in the Latin American political landscape, Videobrasil reasserts its commitment to the geopolitical debate.
-Cuevas’s work is especially informative about our context, given the similarities between Brazil and Mexico in several of the geopolitical aspects she approaches,” adds Solange.
+“By exhibiting one of the most inventive and forceful artists in Latin American political production, Videobrasil reaffirms its commitment to the geopolitical debate.
+Minerva's work is especially informative about our context, given the similarities between Brazil and Mexico in several of the aspects covered, ”adds Solange.

-Arranged in the space, works such as A Draught of the Blue (2013) and Donald McRonald (2003) suggest a latent possibility of revolt underlying everyday life.
+Arranged in space, works such as A Draft of the Blue (2013) and Donald McRonald (2003) suggest a latent possibility of revolt implicit in everyday life.